A Brief History of St. Michael\’s Parish

 At St. Michael’s 250th Anniversary Celebration on the Day of Pentecost, 1999, the Parish back rent was paid in full in peppercorns to a direct descendent of John Davies.

 Today, St. Michael’s Parish continues the vision of its first parishioners as we look forward with faith and hope to the future in this place set apart for prayer and praise.
 The buildings may have come and gone, but the people of St. Michael’s Parish in Litchfield faithfully continue God’s work.
-Guided and led by our new Rector, the Reverend Bevan Stanley, we are “called to live and proclaim the transforming love of God.”
+We are “called to live and proclaim the transforming love of God.”